 First-year students with special talents in music, theatre, dance, and visual art may receive renewable scholarships up to \$4,000 per year.
 Applicants are evaluated on the basis of an on-campus audition or portfolio presentation, academic record, and any other evidence of special ability.
-Portfolios should be presented or auditions completed by December 1 for students applying for admission under the Early

-Action option or by February 1 for Regular Decision candidates.
+Portfolios should be presented or auditions completed by November 1 for students applying under the Early Action I option, December 1 for Early Action II candidates, or by February 1 for Regular Decision applicants.
 Complete guidelines for auditions and portfolios can be obtained from the Office of Admission or at www.knox.edu/scholarships.